What is a mortician?

 Do morticians get days off?

 Each funeral home will have its own schedule, but at least one person needs to be on call.
-Funeral services need to be organized quickly, so it’s important that a funeral director is available to help families within 24 hours sometimes.
-Vacations and days away are possible for everyone as long as there is someone that can act as backup.
+Funeral services need to be organized quickly, so it’s important that they are available to help families within 24 hours sometimes.
+Vacations and days away are possible for everyone as long as there is someone who can act as backup.

 What are the daily duties of a mortician?